Fraunhofer-AISEC/codyze-mark-eclipse-plugin/README.md

 The `examples` folder contains Xtext projects with MARK examples.
 I use them to test the current syntax implemented in MARK.
 Feel free to add your own examples.

 To use these examples, you have to start the `MARK.product`.
 It starts a new Eclipse instance with its own workspace.
-In the new Eclipse instance you can import the Xtext projects from the `project` folder as *Existing Projects into Workspace*.
+In the new Eclipse instance you can import the Xtext projects from the `examples` folder as *Existing Projects into Workspace*.
 Make sure to deselect the option *Copy projects into workspace* if you want to commit your changes.
 By deselecting this option the Xtext project folder is used directly.

 If you want to start your own examples, you may have to copy your project from the instance's workspace into the `examples` folder.
 Afterwards, you remove your project from Eclipse and import it from the `examples` folder.
 Ensure again to deselect the *Copy projects into Workspace* option to be able to commit your changes later on.